Our service charter

 We work in partnership with organisations that deliver services on behalf of the Department to ensure appropriate levels of service are provided.

-Consistent with the Government's digital agenda, we are committed to continuously improving the Department's digital channels.
-In doing this, we will encourage and support you to use these to access our services - at a time and place convenient to you.
+Consistent with the Government's digital service standard, we are committed to continuously improving the Department's digital channels.
+We will encourage and support you to use these to access our services - at a time and place convenient to you.

 How you can help us